 Another key strategy is the promotion of sustainable IT procurement practices.
 Institutions can influence the market by prioritizing the purchase of energy-efficient and environmentally friendly devices.
 This not only reduces their own impact but also encourages manufacturers to produce more sustainable products.
 Additionally, developing and adhering to robust IT equipment recycling programs ensures that e-waste is managed responsibly, preventing harmful substances from polluting the environment.

 Furthermore, promoting remote work and teleconferencing can significantly decrease the carbon emissions associated with transportation.
-As the COVID-19 pandemic has shown, many jobs can be performed effectively from home, which can lead to a permanent reduction in -related carbon footprints.
+As the COVID-19 pandemic has shown, many jobs can be performed effectively from home, which can lead to a permanent reduction in travel-related carbon footprints.
 Encouraging these practices, coupled with employee education on energy-saving techniques, forms a comprehensive strategy that can lead to a more sustainable computing environment.

 Eco-Friendly Hardware Choices